bugzilla/bugzilla/docs/en/rst/installing/linux.rst

 Or, you can pass an individual module name:

 :command:`./install-module.pl <modulename>`

-To check you indeed have new enough versions of all the required modules, run:

-:command:`./checksetup.pl --check-modules`

-You can run this command as many times as necessary.

 .. note:: If you are using a package-based distribution, and attempting to install the Perl modules from CPAN (e.g. by using